 3) Total number of logical processors (=Threads).

 Without Hyper-Threading, the number of logical processors is equal to the number of Cores per CPU times the number of physical CPU packages.
-But with Hyper-Threading enabled, the indicated number of logical processors is double the number of physical cores in a system.

 The Pentium and higher CPU families normally operate their L1 cache in Write-Back mode.